jake0326/RedMegaScooter/README.md

-# RedMegaScooter
+# Welcome to RedMegaScooter
-This website is about teaching you programming and computer hardware and networking.
-There are also some games to play if you want too.
+Welcome to RedMegaScooter, this website was made for a capstone project at Portage Lakes Career Center in Cyber Academy in the year 2021.
+We decided to make a teaching website.
+It teaches computer programming and computer networking.
+We also added some things for amusement purposes.
+Play a few games to try learn how they work.
+Want to learn about something specific?
+Go to the section you want to learn more about and select the specialty.
+Make sure to have fun and have a nice day.